-(a) Parent.
+- (a) Parent.
 The Juvenile Code does not define "parent" and does not address the status of a putative father.
 Yet, a child's parents should be identified and named as respondent parties in an abuse, neglect, or dependency proceeding, unless a statutory exception applies.
 See G.S.
-7B-401.1(b); 7B-506(h)(1); 7B-800.1(a)(3); 7B-901(b).

-The legal relationship and rights of a biological parent to their child are severed by the child's adoption.
+7B-401.1(b); 7B-506(h)(1); 7B-800.1(a)(3); 7B-901(b). - The legal relationship and rights of a biological parent to his or her child are severed by the child's adoption.
 G.S.
 48-1-106(c).
 But see G.S.
-48-1-106(d) (exception in a "stepparent adoption" for the child's biological parent who is the spouse of the stepparent adoption petitioner).
-Except for a stepparent adoption, a biological (or adoptive) parent of a child who has been adopted by another person has no parental rights and therefore no standing to appeal as a parent an order entered in a juvenile proceeding.
+48-1-106(d) (exception in a "stepparent adoption" for the spouse of the adoption petitioner who is the child's biological parent).
+Except for a stepparent adoption, a biological (or adoptive) parent of a child who has been adopted has no parental rights and therefore no standing to appeal as a parent.
 In re T.H., 232 N.C.
 App.
-16 (2014).

-(b) Stepparent.
+16 (2014). - (b) Stepparent.
 In In re M.S., 247 N.C.
 App.
 89 (2016), the court of appeals held that a stepparent who had not adopted the child was not a parent after it examined the Juvenile Code and applicable adoption statute.
-The Juvenile Code distinguishes between a parent and stepparent by including stepparent in the definition of "caretaker" in G.S.
-7B-101(3).
-See In re A.J.L.H., 275 N.C.
-App.
-11 (2020) (citing In re M.S., 247 N.C.
-App.
-89).
+The Juvenile Code distinguishes between a parent and stepparent by including stepparent in the definition of "caretaker."
 By definition, a caretaker is a person who is not the child's parent.
 G.S.
 7B-101(3).
 Further supporting the distinction between parent and stepparent, the adoption statute defines stepparent as an individual who is the spouse of a child's parent but who is not the child's legal parent.
 G.S.
 48-1-101(18).